StevenRice99/COMP-4770/readme.md

 - Microbes have a set lifetime which upon being reached they will die.
 If a microbe has reached or exceed half its lifetime it is declared an adult, otherwise, it is an infant.
 Only adults can mate.
 - Microbes increase in size as they age.
 - Microbes can only mate once, although a pickup can allow them to mate again.
+  - Microbes inherit from their parents meaning the microbe will have the color of one of its parents and its other attributes such as lifespan, speed, and detection range will be the average of its parents plus or minus a slight random variation.
 - Microbes display unique particles and play unique sounds when spawning, eating, mating, and picking up pickups.

 ## A2 States